wang-q/withncbi/pop/README.md

     ORDER BY assembly_level , organism_name
     ```

+    For genus comtains many species, you should be careful that "Gspe" (G_enus spe_cies) style
+    abbreviation may mix up two or more species.

+    ```sql
+    SELECT DISTINCT
+        species
+    FROM
+        ar_genbank.ar
+    WHERE
+        genus = 'Trichoderma'
+    ```

     When the two approach get very different number of strains, you run the following steps.

     Check intermediate results on necessary.